ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 #### Authorization Code Grant Type

-OAuth 2.1 authorization code grant flow of the IUA Get Access Token transaction:
+This section specifies the OAuth 2.1 authorization code grant flow of the IUA Get Access Token transaction, which shall be used by portals and primary systems.

 <div>{% include IUA_ActorDiagram_ITI-71.svg %}</div>
+<figcaption ID="1">Sequence diagram of the transaction.</figcaption>

 <table class="table table-bordered">